jlangch/venice/doc/readme/ext-shell.md

 ## processes

-Returns the process handle (:java.lang.ProcessHandle) for all running processes.
+Returns the process handles (:java.lang.ProcessHandle) for all running processes.

 _Note: Requires Java 9+_